 “Mike, I need you to stare at the locks on those crates.
 Isn’t it lovely how our government is kind enough to use different locks for various levels of security risks on their products?”

 Mike knelt and lowered his head to the same level as the crates, giving Andrew a clear view of the frontal locks through his head cam.

 “You are the biggest nerd, man.
 Who even knows that kind of information?”

-Andrew looked carefully at the colour and design of the lock, his eyes widening as he smiled uncontrollably.
+Andrew looked carefully at the color and design of the lock, his eyes widening as he smiled uncontrollably.